OndrejValla/z-o-photo-album/README.md

 - Another **BIG** Thanks goes once again to my lovely wife.
 - I was again inspired by **my wife**, as she told me, that she would like to have a gallery website with our photographs.
-- **BIG THANK YOU** for my Mentor, **Nishant Kumar**, for his great suggestions during our first call.
+- **BIG THANK YOU** to my Mentor, **Nishant Kumar** [Nishant Kumar Github](https://github.com/nishant8BITS), for his great suggestions during our first call.
 Unfortunatelly I was not able to implement all those fantastic ideas.
 - The Code Institute for creating this learning program.
 Such a great opportunity to learn how to code.

 ### Thank You all!